patrickenfuego/FFEncoder/README.md

 - `keyint=192` - This is personal preference.
 I like to spend a few extra bits to insert more I-frames into a GOP, which helps with random seeking throughout the video.
 The bitrate increase is trivial
 - `no-open-gop` - The UHD BD specification recommends that closed GOPs be used. in general, closed GOPs are preferred for streaming content. x264 uses closed GOPs by default

-### Exclusive to 4K UHD Content

-- `level-idc=5.1` - Pretty much the default these days for 4K content

 ### Exclusive to SDR Content 1080p and Below

 - `merange=44` - The default value of 57 is a bit much for 1080p content, and it slows the encode with no noticeable gain